 In either case, forget the pad applicators, paint brushes and spray bottles.
 The best way to apply stain is with a rag.
-The essence of the method is to rub the stain into the wood grain with a clean rag, then use a second rag to wipe off the excess after most of the product has penetrated.
+The essence of the method is to rub the stain color into the wood grain with a clean rag, then use a second rag to wipe off the excess after most of the product has penetrated.

 You'll still need need plenty of ventilation, though, because these products aren't entirely odor-free, and you'll be working close to the source of those odors.
 A better idea for sensitive folks is to wear a paint-grade respirator while working.
 If you do this, you can go with a solvent-based product, which penetrates more deeply, dries more quickly and is easier to find than water-based stains.

 Is Staining a Good Idea?

-Not every wood floor is a good candidate for staining.
+Not every hardwood floor is a good candidate for staining.
 At the top of the list of floors that should often be left natural are ones with close-grained wood.
 Hard maple, birch and alder are among species notorious for taking stain unevenly.
 The same is true for pine, but you can often eliminate blotching on pine by applying a conditioner before you stain.
 Conditioners don't work as well on dense hardwoods because they don't penetrate deeply enough.

 Next on the list are wood species that are already attractive and don't need the help of a stain.
 Walnut, cherry and mahogany are examples.
 Go ahead and stain if you want, but you probably won't improve on the natural color of the wood.

-When Is the Best Time to Stain?
+When Is the Best Time to Stain Hardwood Floors?

 How to Apply Stain

 Getting down on your hands and knees to stain a floor with a rag may seem daunting, and you may prefer to use an applicator—particularly one with a long handle.
 But the problem with applicators is that stain doesn't always soak in evenly, and some residue may dry on the surface and be visible under the finish.
-If you apply the stain with a rag and wipe the stained area with another rag after about 5 minutes, you eliminate this possibility.
+If you apply the stain with a rag and wipe the excess stain with another rag after about 5 minutes, you eliminate this possibility.

 Stain the floor in sections long and wide enough to allow you to wipe the stain off about 5 minutes after application, without walking on it.
 Work toward the door from the farthest corner in the room; you don't want to have to walk over your freshly stained floor to get out of the room.
-Apply the stain with one rag and keep a second rag handy for wiping off residue.
+Apply the stain color with one rag and keep a second rag handy for wiping off excess stain.
 Use a swirling motion to apply the stain, but when you wipe off residue, move the rag only in the direction of the wood grain to avoid cross-grain swipe marks.